luk036/rust_examples/lectures/py2cpp.md

 Type
 ----

-In Python, a type can also be a value of a variable:
+In Python 🐍, a type can also be a value of a variable:

 .small[